apache/flink/docs/setup/config.md

 - `taskmanager.tmp.dirs`: The directory for temporary files, or a list of directories separated by the system's directory delimiter (for example ':' (colon) on Linux/Unix).
 If multiple directories are specified, then the temporary files will be distributed across the directories in a round robin fashion.
 The I/O manager component will spawn one reading and one writing thread per directory.
 A directory may be listed multiple times to have the I/O manager use multiple threads for it (for example if it is physically stored on a very fast disc or RAID) (DEFAULT: **The system's tmp dir**).

+- `taskmanager.network.memory.fraction`: Fraction of JVM memory to use for network buffers.
+This determines how many streaming data exchange channels a TaskManager can have at the same time and how well buffered the channels are.
+If a job is rejected or you get a warning that the system has not enough buffers available, increase this value or the min/max values below.
+Also note, that `taskmanager.network.memory.min` and `taskmanager.network.memory.max` may override this fraction.
+(DEFAULT: **0.1**)

+- `taskmanager.network.memory.min`: Minimum memory size for network buffers in bytes (DEFAULT: **64 MB**).
+Previously, this was determined from `taskmanager.network.numberOfBuffers` and `taskmanager.memory.segment-size`.

+- `taskmanager.network.memory.max`: Maximum memory size for network buffers in bytes (DEFAULT: **1 GB**).
+Previously, this was determined from `taskmanager.network.numberOfBuffers` and `taskmanager.memory.segment-size`.

-- `taskmanager.network.numberOfBuffers`: The number of buffers available to the network stack.
+- `taskmanager.network.numberOfBuffers` (deprecated, replaced by the three parameters above): The number of buffers available to the network stack.
 This number determines how many streaming data exchange channels a TaskManager can have at the same time and how well buffered the channels are.
 If a job is rejected or you get a warning that the system has not enough buffers available, increase this value (DEFAULT: **2048**).
+If set, it will be mapped to `taskmanager.network.memory.min` and `taskmanager.network.memory.max` based on `taskmanager.memory.segment-size`.

 - `taskmanager.memory.size`: The amount of memory (in megabytes) that the task manager reserves on the JVM's heap space for sorting, hash tables, and caching of intermediate results.
 If unspecified (-1), the memory manager will take a fixed ratio of the heap memory available to the JVM, as specified by `taskmanager.memory.fraction`.
 (DEFAULT: **-1**)

-- `taskmanager.memory.fraction`: The relative amount of memory that the task manager reserves for sorting, hash tables, and caching of intermediate results.
-For example, a value of 0.8 means that TaskManagers reserve 80% of the JVM's heap space for internal data buffers, leaving 20% of the JVM's heap space free for objects created by user-defined functions.
-(DEFAULT: **0.7**) This parameter is only evaluated, if `taskmanager.memory.size` is not set.
+- `taskmanager.memory.fraction`: The relative amount of memory (with respect to `taskmanager.heap.mb`, after subtracting the amount of memory used by network buffers) that the task manager reserves for sorting, hash tables, and caching of intermediate results.
+For example, a value of `0.8` means that a task manager reserves 80% of its memory (on-heap or off-heap depending on `taskmanager.memory.off-heap`) for internal data buffers, leaving 20% of free memory for the task manager's heap for objects created by user-defined functions.
+(DEFAULT: 0.7) This parameter is only evaluated, if `taskmanager.memory.size` is not set.

 - `taskmanager.debug.memory.startLogThread`: Causes the TaskManagers to periodically log memory and Garbage collection statistics.
 The statistics include current heap-, off-heap, and other memory pool utilization, as well as the time spent on garbage collection, by heap memory pool.